serengil/chefboost/README.md

 Besides, you can enroll this online course - [**Decision Trees for Machine Learning From Scratch**](https://www.udemy.com/course/decision-trees-for-machine-learning/?referralCode=FDC9B836EC6DAA1A663A) and follow the curriculum if you wonder the theory of decision trees and how this framework is developed.

+### Contributing

+Pull requests are welcome.
+You should run the unit tests locally by running [`test/global-unit-test.py`](https://github.com/serengil/chefboost/blob/master/tests/global-unit-test.py).
+Please share the unit test result logs in the PR.

 ### Support

 There are many ways to support a project - starring⭐️ the GitHub repos is just one.